On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Introduction

+(1) We study the complementary roles of information age and information semantics in remote estimation systems.
+The MAP estimator is characterized by both the age and the content of the most recently received measurement.
+By leveraging the urgency of lasting impact and the \emph{age} of information (AoI), we quantify both the significance of estimation errors at the transmitter and the usefulness of aged information at the receiver, thereby avoiding unnecessary transmissions for predictable or low-impact errors.

+(2) We characterize the structure of the optimal policy.
+It admits a simple mixture structure that randomizes between two neighboring switching policies with a fixed probability.
+Each switching policy triggers transmission only when the error duration exceeds a threshold that depends on both the instantaneous estimation error and the AoI.
+We also provide sufficient conditions under which the thresholds are independent of the estimation error and the AoI.
+Moreover, the two neighboring policies differ in exactly one threshold, and we derive a closed-form expression for the mixture coefficient.

+(3) We leverage these structural results to develop an efficient algorithm, Insec-SPI, which solves the constrained optimization problem in significantly fewer iterations than existing unstructured algorithms.
+Numerical results validate our theoretical findings and demonstrate that incorporating both the age and semantics of information yields significant improvements in estimation performance.

-This paper is organized as follows.
-Related work is summarized in Section~\ref{sec:related-works}.
-Section~\ref{sec:model} introduces the system model and formulates the optimal transmission problem.
-Section~\ref{sec:main-results} presents the main results on the optimal transmission policy.
+The rest of the paper is organized as follows.
+Section~\ref{sec:related-works} reviews related work.
+Section~\ref{sec:model} introduces the system model and problem formulation.
+Section~\ref{sec:main-results} presents the main results on the optimal solution.
 Section~\ref{sec:computation} presents the structure-aware Insec-SPI algorithm.
 The numerical results and the conclusion are provided in Section~\ref{sec:simulations} and Section~\ref{sec:conclusion}.